Your Rights as a Tenant in Washington State

 create or permit a nuisance or waste at the property

-If you do any of these, the landlord will give you three days’ notice to move.
-You must move out within three days after getting the notice, or the landlord will file an unlawful detainer action against you.
+If you do any of these, the landlord may give you 3 days’ notice to move.
+If you don’t move out within 3 days after getting the notice, the landlord may file an eviction lawsuit against you.

-Next, write and deliver a Notice of Appearance and an Answer.
+- Next, write and deliver a Notice of Appearance or an Answer.
+If the case has been filed (has a case number), you must also file your Notice of Appearance or Answer with the court.
 You do not have much time.
 You must submit these documents quickly, even if you do not have legal help.

-The Summons and Complaint will say the deadline for submitting your Notice of Appearance and Answer.
-The landlord should deliver the Summons and Complaint at least seven days before the deadline to submit your Answer.
+The Summons and Complaint will say the deadline for submitting your Notice of Appearance or Answer.
+You should get the Summons and Complaint at least at least 7 days before the deadline to submit your written Notice of Appearance or Answer.

 The Notice of Appearance form is simple.
 It is in Eviction and Your Defense.

-How do I submit my Notice of Appearance and Answer?
+G. How do I submit my Notice of Appearance (and/or Answer)?

-Make at least two copies of each.
-Hand deliver one copy to the landlord’s lawyer.
-Ask the landlord’s lawyer or secretary to stamp one copy of each form with the date and time.
-Keep these copies for proof you delivered them before the deadline listed on the Summons.
+Make at least 2 copies of each.
+Hand deliver one copy to the landlord or their lawyer.
+Ask the landlord’s lawyer or secretary to stamp both the copy you are keeping and the copy you are giving them with the date and time.
+Keep your copy for proof you delivered it to them before the deadline listed on the Summons.
+If you cannot deliver your written response in person, you may have to mail or fax your response.

 Next, if there is already a case number on the Summons and Complaint, you must file the forms at Superior Court.
 Take the originals to the Superior Court in the county listed on the Summons.

 If there is no case number on the Summons and Complaint, keep your originals for now.
 Wait to receive the case number in the mail or by hand delivery.
-Then take the original “Notice of Appearance” and “Answer” you filled out to the Superior Courthouse in the county listed on the Summons.
+Then take the original “Notice of Appearance” (and “Answer”, if you are filing one) you filled out to the Superior Courthouse in the county listed on the Summons.

-What if the Summons says I have to pay rent to the court?
+H. What if I get a Notice with the Summons that says I have to pay rent into the court registry?

-If you must go to court, you will get a notice called an “order to show cause.”
+If you must go to court, you should get a notice called an Order to Show Cause.
 Go to the courthouse on the date listed to argue your case.
 Read Eviction and Your Defense and Getting Ready for a Hearing or Trial.

 No. Only the sheriff can do that.
-The landlord must go to court to get the sheriff involved.
+The landlord must go to court to have a judge sign off on an eviction and get the sheriff involved.

-Washington law says you have abandoned the unit only if both these are true:
+Washington law says you have abandoned the place you were renting only if both these are true:

-- You have told the landlord, in words, actions or writing, that you are moving out
+You have told the landlord, by your actions or words, that you are moving out

 store your things in a reasonably safe place